-The tcworld China 2023 is planned to take place as in-person events with online elements in Shanghai.
+The tcworld China 2024 is planned to take place as in-person events with online elements in Shanghai.
 The event will take place in this form as long as the legal requirements in Shanghai permit it.
-By submitting an application for a contribution (workshop/tutorial/specialist presentation/partner presentation/meet-up), the speakers accept the following conditions.
+By submitting an application for a contribution (workshop/tutorial/presentation/meet-up), the speakers accept the following conditions.

 A. Deadline for submission

-(2) A maximum of four submissions will be accepted per speaker or company.
+(2) A maximum of three submissions will be accepted per speaker or company.

 B. Personal submission, neutral presentation, content